grippy/node-multivariate/README.md

 See 'app/crawlers.js' for the list of basic user agent regex expressions.
 To filter by user agent, just pass it along with the page or funnel test request.

-# Example
+# Integration Example

-Let's run through a quick example of how to configure a page test (no admin exists for this now, so let's do it manually).
+Let's run through a quick example on how to configure a page test (no admin exists for this now, so let's do it manually).

 We want to create a new test identified with the following structure: